 Pennichella is a feminine noun and takes the following articles:

 Pennichella is one of the most common words for nap in Italian.
 It is the romanesco (Roman dialect) version of the word pennica.
 Originating from the Latin pendiculare, which means to hang or suspend, it describes the afternoon nap (riposino pomeridiano) many Italians take after eating lunch, especially if they are experiencing l’abbiocco dopo mangiato (drowsiness after eating).

 I’m so drowsy, guys!
 I’d happily take a nap.

-Unlike in Anglo-Saxon countries, it is quite acceptable to take a pennichella in the afternoon before heading back to work.
+Opposite to Anglo-Saxon countries, it is quite acceptable to take a pennichella in the afternoon before heading back to work.
 And this tradition isn’t limited to Italy – other Mediterranean countries such as Spain also embrace the midday nap, especially when the weather is warm.

 Pennichella isn’t the only word for nap in Italian.
 Pisolino has a very similar meaning, although it refers more to a generic nap than a nap taken specifically after eating.
-It is the diminutive form of the word near-obsolete word pisolo and is often used in combination with the verb schiacciare (to press, to flatten).
+It is the diminutive form of the near-obsolete word pisolo and is often used in combination with the verb schiacciare (to press, to flatten).

 Vado a schiacciare un pisolino prima di tornare al lavoro!

 I’m going to take a nap before going back to work!